mindkin/hourfleet/docs/youconfigure.md

 		}
 	},
 ~~~

+#### Settings
+These are various settings related to the business model of the network.

 #### Insurance
 As a car sharing business, whether your business owns the cars (B2C) or whether you allow your users to own cars (P2P) you are likely to have an insurer cover the cars when in use.
 If you work with an insurer and the conditions of insurance involve an insured value of the cars in your network, you will need to collect the insured value for each registered car.